-Your understanding and actions are not mainstream, and thus very important to drive much needed change.
-Undoubtedly, there are social and environment related challenges everywhere.
+Undoubtedly, there are social and environmentally related challenges everywhere.
 Some happen locally, others across borders.
-You understand science has been linking many of these issues to human behaviors, such as consumption of unhealthy foods, depletion of natural resources, pollution or contamination of air, soil and water.
+Science has been linking many of these issues to human behaviors, such as consumption of unhealthy foods, depletion of natural resources, pollution or contamination of air, soil, and water.
 And we are left to deal with the consequences today, trapped in a paradigm that prioritizes values that have a negative impact, such as thoughtless consumption.